gauteh/lieer/docs/index.md

 $ gmi pull
 ```

 the first time you do this, or if a full synchronization is needed it will take longer.
+You can try to use the `--resume` option if you get stuck on getting the metadata and have to abort (this will cause local changes made in the interim to be ignored in the next push).

 ## Push